Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Problem Statement

-Let $t_0=0$, then in our model, the process of production and consumption takes place at discrete time instants $t_0 < t_1 < t_2 < \ldots$, at which the overall production and consumption of the previous time instant is evaluated and adjusted.
-We assume that each prosumer has limited actuation and at any time instant $t_k$, either it consumes one unit of resource or does not consume the resource, similarly, each prosumer either produces one unit of the resource or it does not produce the resource at any time instant $t_k$, for $k=0,1,2,\ldots$.
-Thus, for each prosumer $i$, we denote by $x_i(k)$ the amount of resource consumed, and by $y_i(k)$ the amount of resource produced at time instant $t_k$.\footnote{Depending on the application, the processes of production and consumption may be more appropriately modeled on a continuous time-scale.
-In this case, we interpret the time instants $t_k$ at those times in which the prosumption over the interval $(t_{k-1},t_k]$ is accounted for.}
+We assume that each prosumer has limited actuation and at any time instant $t_k$, for $k=0,1,2,\ldots$, either it consumes one unit of the resource or it does not consume it.
+Similarly, each prosumer either produces one unit of the resource at a time instant or it does not produce it.
+Thus, for each prosumer $i$, we denote by $x_i(k)$ the amount of the resource consumed, and by $y_i(k)$ the amount of the resource produced at time instant $t_k$.\footnote{Depending on the application, the processes of production and consumption may be more appropriately modeled on a continuous time-scale.
+In this case, we interpret time instants $t_k$ at those times in which the prosumption over the interval $(t_{k-1},t_k]$ is accounted for.}

-Furthermore, we assume that there are constants $C_x\geq0$ and $C_y\geq0$, specifying the aggregate consumption and production bounds.
-Notice that constants $C_x$ and $C_y$ are known to the sharing platform but not to individual prosumers in the network.
-Thus, at each time instant $t_k$, we require
+We also assume that there are constants $C_x\geq0$ and $C_y\geq0$, specifying the aggregate consumption and production bounds.
+Notice that the constants $C_x$ and $C_y$ are known to the sharing platform, but not to individual prosumers in the market.
+Thus, at each time instant $t_k$, we require:

-Our primary objective is to ensure that these production bounds are met at each time instant $t_k$, for $k=0,1,2,\ldots$.
-However, we are particularly interested in situations, where production and consumption are coupled together.
-For example, in communities that are formed to produce energy, the average production and consumption of energy might be coupled through battery storage requirements.
-Furthermore, in the car-sharing communities, the average number of delivered and received ``rides" might be coupled through the desired value of utilization of a car; and similarly production of a good might depend on its consumption.
-Thus, in these situations, we would like to ensure that the consumption and production bounds (\ref{eq:one}) and (\ref{eq:two}) are met asymptotically.
-To formulate this as a long-term requirement, we introduce the averages
+Our primary objective is to ensure that these prosumption bounds are met at each time instant $t_k$, for $k=0,1,2,\ldots$ However, we are particularly interested in situations where production and consumption are coupled together.
+For example, in communities that are formed to produce energy, the time-averaged production and consumption of energy might be coupled through battery storage requirements.
+Furthermore, in the community-based car sharing prosumer market, the average number of delivered and received ``cars" might be coupled through the desired value of utilization of cars; and similarly, production of a resource might depend on its consumption.
+Thus, in these situations, we would like to ensure that consumption and production bounds (\ref{eq:one}) and (\ref{eq:two}) are met asymptotically.
+To formulate this as a long-term requirement, we introduce the time-averaged consumption: